Skratti/The-Book/Installation.md

 That's it for the star map, the program can be closed now.

 ## Running the game
-Right click the "EmpiresInSpace" project, set as startup project and rebuild, change the connection string in Web.config.
+Right click the "EmpiresInSpace" project, set as startup project and rebuild, change the connection string in Web.config and right click Login.aspx to set it as the start page.
 Press F5 and that's it - your development environment is up and running.